 “And even considering your personal dharma as well, it is not right for you to hesitate.
 There is nothing better for a warrior than a fight based on dharma.”
 (Bg.
 2.31) The Bhagavad Gita

-Life looks after this through the Dharma field.
-The body and the mind are woven from the fabric of the Dharma field.
-There is an appropriate dharma aligned response to life.
+Life looks after this through the dharma field.
+The body and the mind are woven from the fabric of the dharma field.
+There is appropriate dharma aligned response to life.
 No one can tell you what that is, or anticipate in advance what that will be.

-Mind has no dominion here.
+The mind has no dominion here.
 Self-honesty, maturity and wisdom are required for life move with dharma.
-And it this movement is always love.
+And in this movement is always love.
 But this love does not look like the cliché spiritual identity image.

 This love moves cleanly, without arrogance, and is not driven by personal fear or desire.
 Ego is always hungry, it always wants for itself.
 It’s always defending itself and attacking others.
 This is not ego.
 It is different, entirely.
 It is impersonal love and impersonal war.